 A leader within the firm, Elizabeth is the national chair of the firm’s Antitrust Practice Group.
 She is also a member of the firm’s national Recruiting Committee and vice chair for the Milwaukee Office Recruiting Committee.

 Elizabeth’s focused experience includes investigations, compliance, and litigation, defending clients in purported price fixing and market allocation class actions.
 Her list of such representations is extensive, including several high-profile antitrust cases, with some involving damages claims in excess of $1 billion.
 In addition to her work with general counsel, c-suite executives, and legal teams in major companies across the United States, Elizabeth handles global antitrust compliance matters, collaborating with cross-border local counsel.
 Corporate clients also turn to Elizabeth for business litigation and arbitration representation, especially involving high-stakes commercial and financial disputes.

-Elizabeth routinely counsels clients on matters related to antitrust and competition.
-She provides strategic guidance relating to product pricing, the Robinson-Patman Act, joint ventures, collaborations with competitors, commercial agreements, participation in trade associations and industry organizations, advertising and marketing, intellectual property, supply chain relationships, e-commerce, product distribution, labor and employment, and general compliance.
+In parallel to her antitrust litigation practice, Elizabeth advises clients on business matters related to antitrust and competition.
+She provides vital guidance relating to product pricing, the Robinson-Patman Act, joint ventures, collaborations with competitors, commercial agreements, participation in trade associations and industry organizations, advertising and marketing, intellectual property, supply chain relationships, e-commerce, product distribution, labor and employment, and general compliance.

 Elizabeth regularly makes significant contributions to the antitrust and litigation field through her publications and speaking engagements.
 The following represent a sampling of her work: